sgomes/css-aspect-ratio/README.md

 `aspect-ratio` takes two custom properties:
 - `--aspect-ratio-w` defines the width portion of the aspect ratio, e.g. 16 in 16:9.
-- `--aspect-ratio-h` defines the height portion of the aspect ratio, e.g. 16 in 16:9.
+- `--aspect-ratio-h` defines the height portion of the aspect ratio, e.g. 9 in 16:9.

 ## Progressive enhancement

 CSS Aspect Ratio works as progressive enhancement, leaving the resizing entirely to the browser if custom properties are not supported.
-This means that aspect ratio will be preserved, but vertical space will not be allocated ahead of time, resulting in content shifting down during load.
+This means that for things like images, aspect ratio will be preserved, but vertical space will not be allocated ahead of time, resulting in content shifting down during load.